kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 ## 3. (Optional) Monitor the status of the workload

-You can run the following command to see the status of the workload.
+You can see the workload status with the following command:

 ```shell
 kubectl -n default describe workload sample-job-sl4bm
 ```

-If the ClusterQueue doesn't have enough quota to run the workload, the output will be similar to:
+If the ClusterQueue doesn't have enough quota to run the workload, the output will be similar to the following:

 ```
 Name:         sample-job-jtz5f